 When purchasing a bicycle helmet don’t bother looking for a DOT approved helmet because they don’t exist.

 Okay, there is one bicycle helmet that is DOT approved, but it’s not your average cycling helmet.
 Originally released in 2015, Kali Protectives surprised the biking world by introducing a helmet for all occasions, the Shiva™.

-The Shiva™ is a full-faced helmet that is primarily targeted to MX riders, though it also holds appeal to Enduro riders looking for a downhill certified full-face helmet.
+The Shiva™ is a full-faced helmet that is primarily targeted to Mountain Bike riders, as such it appeals to Enduro riders looking for a downhill certified full-face helmet.
 The latest incarnation is the Shiva 2.0 which has a rather impressive list of safety certifications.

 - DOT (Motorcycle certified)